jeffhlewis/AEP_DataLandingZone/README.md

 products and services license
 * Strict seven-day TTL is enforced - all files will be deleted automatically after seven days
 * Generally supports any tooling or protocols that support SAS-based authentication to an Azure Storage Container
-* Supports folders for organizing of files
+* Supports folders for organizing files
 * Names of files and folders are subject to Azure Storage naming constraints, as well as additional constraints unique to DLZ.
 * [See the official AEP Data Landing Zone documentation for further details](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/cloud-storage/data-landing-zone.html?lang=en)